iism-code/iism-measure/README.md

 # Usage

-Given a function named processCustomerPurchase that you want to measure whenever it is executed you can use try:
+Given a function named processCustomerPurchase that you want to measure whenever it is executed you can use 'try':

 	try (TimeMeasure timeMeasure = TimeMeasure.getOrCreateMeasure("Purchase Processing Time")) {
 		processCustomerPurchase();